Angels Fall (song): Music video

+The music video starts with a shot of dark ominous storm clouds then quickly transitions to an old underwater shipwreck.
+Throughout the song, the band is shown playing on a beach near a bonfire.
+Other scenes include survivors of the shipwreck dressed in 19th century apparel fighting on an island, implied to be ghosts of four people lost when the ship sank.

 Release

 On April 11, 2015, Breaking Benjamin released a 37-second sample of "Angels Fall", announcing its release.
 On April 14, it was released as a follow-up to the album's lead single "Failure".
 On September 14, 2015, a music video was released for the song.

 Reception

 "Angels Fall" was positively received by critics.
 Kristen Gaydos of The Citizens' Voice praised the "ominous introduction to the radio-friendly chorus".
 James Christopher Monger of AllMusic called the song one of the album's "standout cuts".
 Marcus Floyd of Renowned for Sound labeled the track as "both lyrically and sonically explosive with BB's trademark earthy sound".
 Nony Khondaker of The Daily Star commented on the catchy chorus, calling it the song's strongest part.

 Credits and personnel

 Credits adapted from the liner notes of Dark Before Dawn.